-As shown in Fig. 3D, the experimental distance to the outer binding increased with the pulling velocity, suggesting that shorter jumps occur more often at slow pulling.
+As shown in Fig. 3D, the experimental distance to the outer binding increased with the pulling velocity suggesting that shorter jumps occur more often at slow pulling.
 This suggests that, although effectively described by a single barrier, the outer barrier may involve not only one but several intermediate states, not directly resolved experimentally and with varying occupancies that depend on the pulling velocity.
-This notion is further supported by the various peaks observed in the COM distance outside of the binding pocket, which allowed characterizing the four most populated intermediate states (Int 1 through Int 4, Fig. 4A).
+This notion is further supported by the various peaks observed in the COM distance outside of the binding pocket, which allowed characterizing the four most populated intermediate states ('Int 1-4', Fig. 4A).
 Importantly, various unbinding paths were seen in the trajectories.
 The large number of atomistic simulations for each loading rate allowed us, finally, to study to what extent the observed unbinding pathways change with loading rate.
-Under high load, mainly two intermediate binding states (Int 1 and Int 2) are visited along the unbinding pathway.
-At lower loading rates, states Int 3 and Int 4, farther out, are also visited.
-Likely these, and even intermediates lying farther outside, provide a rugged funnel (41-43) for rebinding under equilibrium conditions.
+Under high load, mainly two intermediate binding states ('Int1' and 'Int2') are visited along the unbinding pathway.
+At lower loading rates, states 'Int3' and 'Int4', farther out, are also visited.
+Likely these, and even farther outside lying intermediates, provide a rugged funnel (41-43) for rebinding under equilibrium conditions.

-Calculating the average energy of the H-bonds between b and individual amino acids in the binding pocket from all MD trajectories as a function of the b position (Fig. 4B and SI Appendix, Fig. S9) allowed us to extract structural snapshots of each intermediate state (Fig. 4C).
-Whereas the inner intermediate states showed strongest interactions between the ureido moiety of b and residues Ser27, Tyr43, and Asp128, respectively, at later stages of unbinding other bonds, largely overlooked so far, become relevant, such as Arg84, Glu51, and Tyr54, at COM distances of up to 1.5 nm from the bound state (Fig. 4B).
-While SA modifications of these three residues have reported lower b affinity (6, 44, 45), they have not been expected to be involved in b binding due to their large separation from the binding pocket and their little contribution to the bound state, underscoring the impact of features along the unbinding path on binding kinetics.

-One might speculate that SA has evolved in tetrameric form because it allows for even larger binding affinity due to intermonomeric stabilization, with the 7-8 loop providing the key interprotomer interaction (5).
-To test this idea, we repeated our steered MD simulations using monomeric SA-which is difficult experimentally.
-As suggested before from high-loading-rate simulations on avidin-b unbinding (27), rupture forces of the monomer were systematically 10 to 20% lower than for the tetramer over the whole loading-rate range (SI Appendix, Fig. S8 and Movies S4-S6), thus further supporting this hypothesis.
-Closer structural analysis of the unbinding paths suggests that these reduced unbinding forces are due to (i) lacking intermonomeric interactions [specifically to the 7-8 loop of the adjacent protomer (27)] and (ii) an increased heterogeneity of unbinding paths, the larger entropy of which further reduces the unbinding barrier.
+Calculating the average energy of the H-bonds between biotin and individual amino acids in the binding pocket from all MD trajectories as a function of the biotin position (Fig. 4B and S9) allowed us to extract structural snapshots of each intermediate state (Fig. 4C).
+Whereas the inner intermediate states showed strongest interactions between the ureido moiety of biotin and residues Ser27, Tyr43, and Asp128, respectively, at later stages of unbinding other bonds, largely overlooked so far, become relevant, such as Arg84, Glu51 and Tyr54, at COM distances of up to 1.5 nm from the bound state (Fig. 4B).
+While streptavidin modifications of these three residues have reported lower biotin affinity (6, 44, 45), they have not been expected to be involved in biotin binding due to their large separation from the binding pocket and their little contribution to the bound state, underscoring the impact of features along the unbinding path on binding kinetics.
+One might speculate that SA has evolved in tetrameric form because it allows for even larger binding affinity due to inter-monomeric stabilization, with the 7-8 loop providing the key inter-protomer interaction (5).
+To test this idea, we repeated our steered MD simulations using monomeric streptavidin - which is difficult experimentally.
+As suggested before from high loading rate simulations on avidin-biotin unbinding (27), rupture forces of the monomer were systematically 10-20% lower than for the tetramer over the whole loading rate range (Fig. S8 and SI movies 4-6), thus further supporting this hypothesis.
+Closer structural analysis of the unbinding paths suggests that these reduced unbinding forces are due to (a) lacking inter-monomeric interactions (specifically to the 7-8 loop of the adjacent protomer (27)) and (b) an increased heterogeneity of unbinding paths, the larger entropy of which further reduces the unbinding barrier.